mora-lab/installing/shinyserver/README.md

 ### Who runs the shiny Application?

-As default, shiny Application will run by shiny user.
-If you want to use other user (example: tim), you can set :
+As default, the shiny Application is run by the shiny user.
+If you want to use a different user (example: tim), you can set:

 ```shell
 location / {